Saroj7499/Electricity-Demand-Trend-Forecasting/README.md

    - Demonstrates a complete data analysis workflow from raw data to insights

  ## Conclusion
-This project demonstrates an end-to-end data analytics pipeline using SQL, Python, and Tableau to solve a real-world electricity demand forecasting problem.
+This project demonstrates a complete data analytics pipeline—from raw data to business insights—using SQL, Python, and Tableau.
-It emphasizes structured data preparation, analytical thinking, and business-focused storytelling.
+It highlights strong analytical thinking, forecasting fundamentals, and business storytelling, making it suitable for real-world energy demand analysis scenarios.